About Us

 Johan worked as a technical officer for the ARC’s Animal Improvement Institute for 21 years in total and has experience in the private sector as well.

-I am qualified as a researcher with a B Tech degree in Animal production and worked as a Animal Improvement technician.
-In 2009 I became a full time farmer after my Father was in a car accident.
+I am qualified as a researcher with a B Tech degree in Animal production and worked as an Animal Improvement technician for the ARC.
+In 2009 I became a full time farmer after my Father was in a motor vehcile accident.
 I have a son named Dewald who lives with his mother and are now married to Jolandi and have a daughter named Elizma.
 We are living on the farm Rietfontein in the Potchefstroom area where we run part of our Bonsmara herd.
-The rest of the herd are kept on the Farm Voorspoed between Reitz and Tweeling.
+The rest of the herd are kept on the Farms Voorspoed between Reitz and Tweeling and the Farm Buffelshoek on the northern boundary of the Vredefort Dome.

 Breeding Policy